RealArpanBhattacharya/textbelt/README.md

+Setting up TextBelt, potentially with minor modifications, to work with openmeal.org.

 ### TextBelt Open Source

 TextBelt Open Source is a REST API that sends outgoing SMS.
 It uses a free mechanism for sending texts, different from the more reliable paid version available at https://textbelt.com.